Spike in weather-related eye issues

 Seamus outlines that a vaccine has been developed in New Zealand for administering to cattle, adding that research there has shown that where animals recover without treatment, they will not succumb to the disease thereafter.

-Listeria can also cause listeriosis in sheep, a disease which affects the brain or can be the causative agent of abortion or scour in sheep.
+Listeria can also cause listeriosis is sheep, a disease that affects the brain and can be the causative agent of abortion or scour in sheep.

 The issue is most frequently found in sheep which are eating round bale silage and burrowing their head in through the silage.